elatov/elatov.github.io/_posts/2012-08-08-common-vemcmd-commands-from-a-vem-module-on-an-esxi-host.md

   - vemcmd
   - Virtual Ethernet Module
 ---
-Most of these can be seen from running a &#8216;vem-support all&#8217; on a host, but I wanted to have a good reference point for my self.
+Most of these can be seen from running a 'vem-support all' on a host, but I wanted to have a good reference point for my self.

 	~ # vemcmd show card